rigetti/pyquil/docs/source/start.rst

 Registration, Installation & Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download the Forest SDK `here <http://rigetti.com/forest>`_.
-The SDK will pre-package pyQuil v2.0/Quil 2, a compatible
-downloadable QVM, and Quil Compiler.
+The SDK will pre-package a downloadable QVM, and a Quil Compiler.

-You can install pyQuil using package manager pip. ``pip install --pre pyquil`` will install pyQuil; you can install
+You can install pyQuil using package manager pip.
+You can upgrade by typing ``pip install --upgrade --pre pyquil`` in your
-requirements directly by typing ``pip install -r requirements.txt`` in your pyquil folder.

-For those of you that already have pyQuil, you can upgrade by typing ``pip install --upgrade --pre pyquil`` in your
 pyquil folder.

 .. note::

     pyQuil requires Python 3.6 or later.

+Complete descriptions on the usage of the `qvm` and `quilc` command line applications can be found in their manual pages
+by typing in your terminal `man qvm` or `man quilc` respectively.

 What's changed